pkardas/notes/books/clean-agile.md

 - Portfolio Kanban - sets work in progress limits at the initiative level in order to ensure that the organization is focused on the highest-value work at all times.
 - Minimum Viable Increments - whet is the shortest path to producing the highest value in the shortest time.
-A growing number of organizations are taking this to extreme by implementing CContinuous Delivery - releasing small updates on a frequent basis, sometimes as frequently as multiple times per day.
+A growing number of organizations are taking this to extreme by implementing Continuous Delivery - releasing small updates on a frequent basis, sometimes as frequently as multiple times per day.

 Enablers of multiteam coordination: